Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Langlade County has an aggressive Snowmobile Patrol Program run by the Sheriff’s Department with help from the Wisconsin Department of Natural Resources, which enforces Wisconsin Snowmobile Laws, such as, current registration, intoxicated use of a motorized vehicle, and the 55mph nighttime speed limit.

 Every year snowmobiler’s can’t wait for the snow to fall, and are sad to see it leave.
 Langlade County has an excellent reputation on keeping the trails well groomed and marked.
 We have detailed maps that also include road names and city/town locations; Antigo, of course, being the hub of Langlade County.
-The map also includes intersection numbers, and pit stop locations, including, gas, food, bars, and hotels.
+The map also includes intersection numbers, and pit stop locations, including, gas, food, bars, and lodging.
 There are also several parking areas marked on the map.
 We leave the welcome mat out for you!
 Request your Langlade County Snowmobile Map here.
-Our lodging offers the rest you need after a long day of hitting the trails.
-Whether you are looking for woodland cottages, modern motels, or chain hotels, you’ll find it in Langlade County.
+Our lodging facilities offer the rest you need after a long day of hitting the trails.
+Whether you are looking for chain hotels,woodland cottages, short term rentals, or modern motels, you’ll find it in Langlade County.
 If you need to satisfy your taste buds, you’ll be able to find everything from fine dining to beer-n-burger joints.
 Many are located right on the trails.

-Once the trails are open, we will be frequently updating the trail conditions, so you can be assured an awesome ride!
+Once the trails are open, we will be frequently updating the trail conditions, so you can be assured of an awesome ride!
 We hope you are as excited as we are to start a new season, and we hope to see you out there!
-Come find out why Langlade County, Wisconsin is “The County of Trails.”
-If you have any questions or concerns regarding the snowmobile trails, please contact the Langlade County Forestry and Recreation Department, at 715-627-6300.
+Come find out why Langlade County is Wisconsin’s County of Trails.”
+If you have any questions or concerns regarding the snowmobile trails, please contact the Langlade County Forestry, Parks, and Recreation Department, at 715-627-6300.